schneidermatic/Elastax/miniobs-020/README.md

 # miniobs-020 / Extended Architecture

 This recipe contains an elastic stack consisting of 3x elasticsearch and 1x kibana node(s). miniobs-020 has the trial license and the basic security features enabled.
-So all license based features (Machine Learning, Watcher etc ...) are activated by default.
+So all license based features (Machine Learning, Watcher etc ...) are accessible by default.
 The main purpose of this cookbook recipe is to get familiar with a mulit-node cluster.

 ![MINIOBS Extented Architecture](../resources/assets/images/miniobs-ExtendedArchitecture-01.png)